What Team Building Activities for Employees Actually Boost Engagement?

 Measure and Report (Week 4)

-End of monthRun a 3-question pulse survey: 'How connected do you feel to your team?
-(1-5)', 'Did you participate in any activities this month?
+End of monthRun a 3-question pulse: 'How connected do you feel to your team?
+(1–5)', 'Did you join any activities this month?
 (Yes/No)', 'What would you like more of?'
-This gives you a baseline.
 Compare participants vs. non-participants.
-Share results with leadership — even early data showing '73% of activity participants feel more connected' builds the case for continued investment.
+Share results with leadership — even early data like '73% of participants feel more connected' makes the case for continued investment.

 If you're using Actify, participation data and engagement correlations are tracked automatically.
 Your first monthly report generates in one click, showing which activities drive the highest engagement lift.